 The United Kingdom is the first economy to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) through the lengthy accession process that it has established for new members.
-The CPTPP is a free trade agreement, signed by 11 Asia-Pacific countries representing 13 percent of global GDP, that lowers barriers to trade in goods and services between member countries.
-Members pledged to eliminate almost all tariffs and import charges on each other's products and accepted common obligations on food regulations, environmental protections, the digital economy, investment, labor, and financial services, among others.
+The CPTPP is a free trade agreement, signed by 11 Asia-Pacific countries representing 13 percent of global GDP, lowering trade barriers in goods and services among member countries.
+Members have pledged to eliminate almost all tariffs and import charges on each other's products over time.
+They have accepted common obligations on food regulations, environmental protections, the digital economy, and regulations governing investment, labor, financial services, and other sectors.

-Since coming into effect in December 2018, several countries have applied or shown interest in joining the CPTPP.
-However, CPTPP accession is a long and complicated application process.
+Since taking effect in December 2018, several additional countries have applied or shown interest in joining the CPTPP.
+The CPTPP accession is a long and complicated application process, however.
 Entry to the agreement requires a consensus among existing signatories, and applicants must work with every member to satisfy concerns.

-The agreements confront US policymakers with some awkward choices: stay out of the Asia-Pacific megadeals and face increasing trade discrimination in important and growing markets while China deepens its trade and investment ties in the region, or reengage with CPTPP countries and/or develop new and more narrowly focused trade accords with key allies in the region in areas such as digital trade and trade-related climate issues.
+These agreements confront US policymakers with some difficult choices: stay out of the Asia-Pacific megadeals and face increasing trade discrimination in important and growing markets while China deepens its trade and investment ties in the region, or reengage with CPTPP countries and/or develop new and more narrowly focused trade accords with key allies in the region in areas such as digital trade and trade-related climate issues.
 By beginning negotiations on an Indo-Pacific Economic Framework for Prosperity (IPEF), the Biden administration has chosen the second option.
 Meanwhile, US trading partners, including IPEF participants, are seeking CPTPP membership despite the US absence.

 In addition to existing members—Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, Vietnam—the following countries have applied.
 The UK is thus far the only country to have acceded to the CPTPP.